Skip to main content

 ADD https://example.com/file.tar.gz /app

-Sets environment variables inside the container, which can be accessed by applications running in the container.
+Sets environment variables inside the container, readable at runtime by the application.

 ENV APP_ENV=production